robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 # Introduction

 Although a submitted manuscript might be accepted by a journal 'as is', it still needs to be adjusted to the particular publication style in the production stage.
 Generally speaking, a scientific manuscript is composed from contents and formatting.
 Whilst the content, i.e. text, figures, tables, citations etc., may remain the same between different publishing forms and journal styles, the formatting can be rather different.<br>

+The cost related to the editing and production of articles is the justification scientifc publishers to either charge high subscription fees or the author for making their articles freely available ('Open Access Option').
+Ironically, even after paying for making the work free to the plublig, the author may only have limited rights for distribution and re-use of his own work.

+Open Journal Systems of the Public Knowledge Project (<https://pkp.sfu.ca/ojs/>)

+## Cost of document production and impact on distribution

+Benkler predicts a new form of economy, which is based on the distributed creation of goods with not exclusively commercial motives xx.
+In science literature production, an interesting trend to open access articles and non-commercial publishing models can be observed xx.
+PLoS journals, but associated with high cost for the authors.
+PeerJ has a different business model, which stimulates the early reporting of results with a preprint server, as well as an accessible pricing scheme for the authors.
+Examples as the *Journal of Statistical Software* (https://www.jstatsoft.org/) demonstrate the possiblity of completely community supported open access publications.

+## Current standard publishing formats

+Ignoring the **Guide for Authors**, e.g. by submitting a manuscript with a different reference style, gives a negative impression with a journal's editorial staff.
+Too carelessly prepared manuscripts can even provoke a straight 'desk-reject' [@volmer_how_2016].
+Scientific journal accept either DOC(X), LATEX and/ or PDF submissions.

 a which are presented in a certain format.
 This format depends on the intended use, e.g. for for submission to a particular journal,  publication as a printed or electronic book, or for a webpage.
 Incompatible file formats, markdown with different target formats.
 Current publishing formats PDF HTML EPUB.<br>
 Typesetting software, word processors such as Microsoft Word, LibreOffice, WPS Office, What You See Is What You Get (WYSIWYG), LaTeX What You See Is What You Want (WYSIWYW), hybrids such as LyX What You See Is What You Mean (WYSIWYM).
 Because of the sometimes complicated syntax specifications, simple conversions between file formats can be difficult or impossible.<br>